-The Images administration panel lets you manage everything you need to include images (and galleries) in your content.
+The Images panel lets you manage everything you need to include images (and galleries) in your content.
 From this panel you can upload images, create thumbnails, add captions (and alternate text), build groups of images (using categories) and generate tags to place images in your article content or Form templates.

 On this page: